swordev/json-types/scripts/README.tpl.md

 ## Details

-TypeScript types generated automatically from:
+TypeScript types generated automatically every night and published if there are changes.

+- Last change: $lastChangeDate
-> $url
+- Source URL: $url